The Essential Guide to CMMS – What is a CMMS System and How Does it Work?

 Reports that can be shared in different formats like Excel and PDF

-The ability to easily compare costs and KPIs between different facilities and teams
+Capacity to compare costs and KPIs between different facilities and teams

-Arguably this is the largest benefit of a CMMS.
-As the famous saying goes “What you don’t measure you can’t improve”.
-Everyone’s maintenance operations is different and the only way to find where to improve is to get a system in place and start taking those measurements.
+As the famous saying goes “What you don’t measure, you can’t improve”.
+Everyone’s maintenance operations are different and the only way to find where to improve is to get a system in place and start taking those measurements.

 This is why a modern CMMS should offer integration with condition-monitoring sensors that are at the core of those strategies.
-What it means in practice is that your CMMS should be able to talk to those sensors and automatically start work orders depending on the information it receives.
+In practice, it means that your CMMS should be able to talk to those sensors and automatically start work orders depending on the information it receives.
 You can learn more about this process here.

 Finding the best CMMS solution for your business will take some research and testing.

-Prioritize easy to use software.
-It doesn’t matter how powerful a piece of software is the user interface is so horrible that no one can use it.
-It is far more important to have software your team can use then have software that can do every little feature under the sun.
+It doesn’t matter how powerful a software program is if the user interface is so horrible that no one uses it.
+It is better to have software your team can use, even if that means sacrificing features.

-Check CMMS software review sites like Capterra and PAT and choose a few solutions you want to test (based on user reviews and your criteria from step 1.
-Software advice specifically has a quadrant that shows customer satisfaction.
+Check sites like Capterra and PAT, and choose a few solutions you want to test.
+Software Advice specifically has a quadrant that shows customer satisfaction.

-Dive deep on the testing of the CMMS.
-It is incredibly important to test how easy a CMMS is.
-You can do this in a variety of ways: check how many clicks it takes to do something in the CMMS, throw a curveball at the sales rep to show you how to import items on the spot, does it look and feel modern, test the CMMS’s support on the spot, etc. To read more about testing look at our Why CMMS implementations fail section.
+It is incredibly important to test the user-friendliness of a CMMS.
+You can do this by checking how many clicks it takes to do something in the CMMS or throwing a curveball at the sales rep to show you how to import items on the spot.
+Ask yourself, “does it look and feel modern?”
+Test the CMMS’s support on the spot.
+Give it a run for its money.

 How to calculate a CMMS Return on Investment (ROI)?

-You now know you want to a CMMS and you even found the right one for your team.
-The next step is convincing your management to make the purchase.
+Let’s say you know your team needs a CMMS, and you even found the right one for your team.
+The next step is convincing management to make the purchase.

-As you can see you really only need to answer a couple questions:
+You really only need to answer a couple of questions.